With a modern history going back deep into the 19th century, Cocoa is a lovely coastal city in Brevard County.

 1. Historic Cocoa Village

-Take a step back in time to the 19th century to visit one of the earliest settled areas of Cocoa.
-Here, you’ll find a variety of shops and eateries to meet your every need, as you marvel at the history all around you on the historic streets.
+You can take a step back in time at the earliest settled part of Cocoa.
+Here, you’ll find a variety of shops and eateries to meet your every need, as you marvel at the history on these streets.

 2. Cocoa Riverfront Park